datacorner/blueprism-deskew-skill/README.md

 This skill does not work alone.
 It comes with a separate Web Service developped in Python with the deskew library (describred here https://github.com/sbrunner/deskew).
 The Blue Prism VBO launch (if needed) this web service on the server side and manages the Web services calls to deskew the requested images.
 ![Deskew description](https://raw.githubusercontent.com/datacorner/blueprism-deskew-skill/master/img/bpdeskew.jpg)

+# What do you need to make it work properly ?
+This skill works with:
+* A working Python environment (version 3.6 min) with the libraries described in the chapter "The Python side" below
+* Blue Prism version 6.8 (minimum release).
+A set of dependencies is also needed and described below.

 # What's inside this Blue Prism Skill ?
 A global description of how this service was built can be found here : https://www.datacorner.fr/bp-deskew/
 The Python deskew library features are described in more details here : https://www.datacorner.fr/deskew/